 There is one exception to this policy.
 If the HDD has been previously opened and has had the platter(s) exposed, either by a customer, a PC Shop or even another data recovery company, it is impossible for us to know how the hard disk drive has been handled.
 The chances of a non-recovery are higher, and it is more difficult to make a conclusive diagnosis of the failed HDD.
 If we conduct work on the HDD and require donor parts (a matching HDD) there is a cost associated with this for us.
-Consequently, a result of previous opening and mishandling we do not think it is fair for us to take on that liability.
+Consequently, as a result of the previous opening and mishandling, we do not think it is fair for us to take on that liability.
 As such any HDD that has been previously opened will incur a non-refundable fee, payable once the HDD is received.
 This non-refundable fee is £80 + VAT for any HDD with a capacity lower than 3TB.
-For HDDs of a capacity of 3TB or 4TB, it is £100 + VAT.
-If we are successful in recovering data then this amount will be deducted against our standard recovery charges – that way you will not have paid any more than for a standard job.
+For HDDs of a capacity of 3TB to 5TB it is £100 + VAT.
+If we are successful in recovering data then this amount will be deducted against our standard recovery charges.

 Severe mishandling of HDDs.
 (Updated January 2022, taking effect 14/01/2022 )

 For HDDs that have been subject to severe mishandling then an additional fee shall be incurred.
 The following alterations to a HDD are considered to be severe mishandling:

 - Attempts to move, or remove, the head-assembly

 - Native printed circuit board replaced & lost